-You Better Recognize: THE GOTU Community
+You Better Recognize: The GOTU Community

 We, sexual assault survivors, have been groomed to be silent.